 Truth table of OR Gate

 Above truth table shows that an OR Gate produces a LOW output only when both of the inputs are LOW, else it produces a HIGH output.

 Pin diagram of OR Gate

-NOT Gate performs the operations like a logical inverter.
-So output will be the complement of the input.
-NOT Gate has a different behavior as compared to other gates since it contains only one input signal.
+NOT Gate: NOT Gate performs the operations like a logical inverter.
+So the output will be the complement of the input.
+NOT Gate has a different behaviour as compared to other gates since it contains only one input signal.

 Block diagram of NOT Gate

 NAND Gate: NAND gate performs the combinational operations of AND Gate & NOT Gate.
 It is formed by using an AND Gate followed by a NOT Gate.
 A NAND Gate may also have two or more inputs and produces only one output.